CharlyMannion/CV/README.md

 - Curious and passionate about code
 - Fast, independent learner
 - Great collaborator
+- Good at planning/organising (people and tasks).
+Taking the initiative in group situations

 - A hyper-intensive 12 week computer programming bootcamp at Europe’s #1 Developer Bootcamp
 - Beyond learning to code, Makers focuses on developing a mindset & attitude within junior developers to always aim to 'build things right'